Tallangatta railway station

 Tallangatta is a closed station located in the town of Tallangatta, on the Cudgewa railway line in Victoria, Australia.
 Today the station is privately owned.

+In the late 50s and early 60s, traffic at the station included collecting loaded iced wagons from the Tallangatta butter factory.
+Steam trains in both directions would stop at Tallangatta for the engines to top up water and crews to have a meal break, before reattaching and continuing.

+A railmotor ran from Tallangatta to Wodonga, leaving about 7am, to connect with the 8.10am Passenger train to Melbourne; this service ceased in September 1961.

 The turntable at Tallangatta was abolished in 1976.